 Generally you include multipart/form-data in your HTML form for an input type file.
 Even you can use this encoding if your HTML form does not contain any input type file but application/x-www-form-urlencoded encoding would be more appropriate.
 But do not use text/plain.

 In conclusion when you make a POST request, your data need to be encoded in the request body by some means and it is where your one of the encoding methods comes into picture.

 application/x-www-form-urlencoded is similar to the query string at the end of the URL. text/plain can be used only for debugging purpose. multipart/form-data is significantly more complex but it allows entire file data to be included in the body of the request.

 Where does name/value pair come from?

-The name and value pair correspond to the name and value respectively of the input field in HTML form we define in our website page.
+The name and value pair correspond to the name and value respectively of the input fields in HTML form you define in the web page.

-The name/value pair is passed when we submit the HTML form data and the
+The name/value pair is passed when you submit the HTML form data and the

 Is arbitrary value allowed in boundary?